deepmedic/deepmedic/documentation/README.md

 =====================================

 ### News

+June 2018:
+* Backend will be changed to TensorFlow in the next few days.
+* Currently TF is on branch dm_tensorflow.
+Validated on 4 problems already, awaiting one more successful validation and will be pushed to Master in the next few days.
+* Theano backend will be retired in a deprecated branch.

 28 Oct 2017 (v0.6.1):
 * Supporting Theano 0.10beta (v0.9 was found unstable with some cuDnn versions).
 * Refactored/reorganized the modules.